Evolutionary dynamics of time-resolved social interactions

 To simulate the game on a time-varying topology $\{G_m\}_{m=1,\ldots,M}$, we start from a random distribution of strategies, so that each individual initially behaves either as a cooperator or as a defector, with equal probability.
 The simulation proceeds in \textit{rounds}, where each round consists of a \textit{playing} stage followed by a \textit{strategy update}.
-In the first stage, each agent plays with all her neighbors on the first graph of the sequence, namely on $G_1$, and accumulates the payoff according to the matrix in Eq.~\ref{payoffs}.
+In the first stage, each agent plays with all her neighbors on the first graph of the sequence, namely on $G_1$, and accumulates the payoff according to the matrix in Eq.~\eqref{payoffs}.
 Then the graph changes, and the agents employ the same strategies to play with all their neighbors in the second graph of the sequence, $G_2$.
 The new payoffs are summed to those obtained in the previous iteration.
-The same procedure is then repeated $n$ times with $n$ such that $n\cdot\tau$ is equal to a chosen interval $\Delta t$, which is the \textit{strategy update interval}.
-At this point, the playing stage terminates and agent strategies are updated.
-Namely, each agent compares the net payoff accumulated during the previous $n$ time steps with that of one of her neighbors chosen at random.
-In particular, we adopt here the so-called \emph{Fermi Rule} \cite{fermi1,fermi2} with a parameter $\beta=1$ (see Methods).
-We have checked that the results are quite robust, and we obtain qualitatively similar outcomes for a wide range of $\beta$.
-After the agents have updated their strategy, their payoff is reset to $0$ and they start another round, during the subsequent time interval of length $\Delta t=n\cdot\tau$, as described above.
+The same procedure is then repeated $n$ times with $n$ such that $n\tau$ is equal to a chosen interval $\Delta t$, which is the \textit{strategy update interval}.
+At this point, the playing stage terminates and agent strategies are updated following the {\em Fermi update} in Eq. (\ref{eq:fermi-rule}).
+After the agents have updated their strategy, their payoff is reset to $0$ and they start another round, during the subsequent time interval of length $\Delta t=n\tau$, as described above.

 To evaluate the degree of cooperation obtained for a given value of the strategy update interval $\Delta t$ and a pair of values $(T,S)$, we compute the average fraction of cooperators $\langle C(T,S)_{\Delta t} \rangle$: